kiriri/upbge-electron/README.md

 ## Planned features

 - Run blender (as opposed to blenderplayer) headerlessly and provide an API for asynchronous tasks, especially still and animation renders.

-- Create a C# implementation for use in Unity3D